wazuh/wazuh-documentation/source/development/coredump.rst

 Configuring core dump generation
 ================================

 A *core dump* or *crash dump* is a snapshot of a process's memory taken when a serious or unhandled error occurs.
 The operating system on a monitored endpoint can automatically generate core dumps.
 These dumps are valuable for diagnosing hanging processes.
-Alongside environment information such as the operating system version, they can offer insights into the cause of a crash.
+Alongside environment information, such as the operating system version, they can offer insights into the cause of a crash.

 Linux endpoints
 ---------------